pedantic-git/quinn.mx/_posts/2019-11-12-vote-for-me-in-pudsey.md

 ### Other

+* [Animal Aid](https://www.animalaid.org.uk/animal-aid-urges-election-candidates-to-help-animals/) - I have signed pledges 1, 2 and 3.
+I take the concerns in pledge 4 seriously but if elected I would need to hear the evidence from both sides before pledging to support it.
 * [Compassion in World Farming](https://docs.google.com/forms/d/e/1FAIpQLSc0Rz3MVD1P_hwjkG4ekl_NdD-gaFgLhO4Sq7ne6mYvNpnFOg/viewform) - all 7 pledges

 <p style="font-size: 0.9rem; margin-top: 2rem">* <em>Non-binary means I'm neither male nor female.
 My pronouns are singular they/them instead of he/him or she/her.
 Non-binary people sometimes consider ourselves to be transgender, as I do.
 This isn't something I chose to be - it's something I realised about myself and something I know, deep inside, to be true.</em></p>